Determinant and Pfaffian formulas for particle annihilation: Pairwise coalescence and Pfaffians

 \end{proof}

-\begin{example}[Four particles, two pairs] Four particles at $x_1 < x_2 < x_3 < x_4$ undergo pairwise coalescence: pair $\{x_1, x_2\}$ and pair $\{x_3, x_4\}$ each merge by time~$T$.
-By parity reclassification, this is equivalent to complete annihilation of all four particles.
+\begin{example}[Four particles, two pairs] Four particles at $x_1 \leq x_2 \leq x_3 \leq x_4$ undergo pairwise coalescence: pair $\{x_1, x_2\}$ and pair $\{x_3, x_4\}$ each merge by time~$T$ (including the case when all four particles coalesce together).
+By the cancellative labeling, this is equivalent to complete annihilation of all four particles.
 The $4 \times 4$ antisymmetric matrix~$A$ has entries $A_{IJ}$ given by~\eqref{eq:pairwise}, and the Pfaffian expands as

 The three terms correspond to the three perfect matchings of $\{1, 2, 3, 4\}$.
 The matching $\{(1,3),(2,4)\}$ (sign $-1$) is not physically realizable: particles $x_1$ and $x_3$ cannot meet without $x_2$ intervening first (the consecutive collision property).
 The remaining matchings $\{(1,2),(3,4)\}$ and $\{(1,4),(2,3)\}$ (both sign $+1$) are realizable---the first when adjacent pairs annihilate directly, the second when $\{x_2, x_3\}$ annihilate first and then $\{x_1, x_4\}$ meet.
 However, each product $A_{ij}\, A_{kl}$ counts all path configurations where the two pairs meet, including ones with wrong collision order or unexpected crossings.
 The counterterm $A_{13}\, A_{24}$ cancels exactly these spurious contributions, by the sign-reversing involution. \end{example}